niy42/graphQL-server/README.md

-his technique optimizes databases utilizing graphQL schema and resolvers, and starts an Apollo server.
+This technique optimizes databases utilizing graphQL schema and resolvers, and starts an Apollo server.